-Endorsement of the Sutherlands Park Master Plan would see the City’s largest financial investment in sport and recreation in its history.
+Following the endorsement of the Sutherlands Park Master Plan the City will now make the largest financial investment in sport and recreation in its history.
 The 30-hectare site is already home to a synthetic hockey ground, indoor cricket training facility, seven sports reserves, five pavilions, a clubhouse, a community centre, two playgrounds and a Bush Forever environment site.

 Southern River Business Park

 When the grandstand was built in 1959 for £6,000, it was described in The West Australian as the most modern in the outer metropolitan area.
 Since then spectators have watched football, athletics races and the like.
-Now, we’re planning an upgrade of the facilities around it, with proposals for a new All Abilities playground, clubrooms, parking, fencing and a splash pad for children.
-Improvement works to the oval playing surface and the R.S Simpson Grandstand have commenced.
+Now, we’re planning an upgrade of the facilities around it with remediation to the R.S.
+Simpson Grandstand and improvement works to the oval playing surface recently finished.